manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

    2. **Navigation simplicity vs. functionality**
        - Issue: Designing the navigation for elderly users, balancing between simplicity and access to multiple features.
        - **Options**:
-           - Provide a simplified navigation bar with only key features (Home, Post, Search, Alert) - prioritizing screen reader navigation
+           - Provide a simplified navigation bar with only key features (Home, Post, Alert, etc.) - prioritizing screen reader navigation
-           - Offer a more detailed navigation with all features visible (e.g., Settings, Profile, etc.).
+           - Offer a more detailed navigation with all features visible
        - **Rationale**: Simplified navigation — A minimal navigation bar with only the essential features was chosen to prevent overwhelming the users.
 Given the target audience (elderly visually impaired users), having fewer but larger buttons improves accessibility and ease of use.
 More complex navigation might offer quicker access to less-used features, but it could confuse users, especially while using a screen reader.
     <br>
    3. **Increasing post accessibility**